Can You Use Gemini AI Images Commercially? What the ToS Actually Say

 In other words: the invisible watermark does the legal and technical heavy lifting.
 The visible one is just branding.

-Even though Google gives you permission to use the output, that permission does not override third-party rights.
+Yes.
+Google's permission to use AI output does not override third-party rights.
 If Gemini generates an image that closely resembles an existing copyrighted work, a trademark, or a real person's likeness, using that image commercially could still get you in trouble.

 Google's content policies try to prevent this—Gemini has filters against generating images of real public figures, trademarked logos, and copyrighted characters.
 But these filters are not perfect.
 If your generated image happens to look like someone's existing artwork or brand, the legal risk falls on you, not Google.